bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/late-ancient-world.md

 ### 490
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Simplicius/">Simplicius</a>
-: A Greek mathematician who wrote commentaries on the works of other philosophers and mathematicians including Euclid and Aristotle.
+: A Greek mathematician who wrote commentaries on the works of other philosophers and mathematicians including Euclid and <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Aristotle/">Aristotle</a>.